spoonapps/docs/reference/command_line/run.md

       --wait-after-error     Leave program open after error
 ```

 Specify multiple base images by separating with a comma.
 If two images contains the same file, registry entry or environment variable - last one is taken.
 Always ensure that images with new versions of applications/libraries are passed last.
+Virtual machine settings are taken from last image in the list.

 ```
 # Create a container using the spoonbrew/apache image